SC-Tech-Program/FAQs/Panels_Authors.md

 **Q: What infrastructure is provided for SC panels?**

-A: Each panel’s infrastructure includes one projector, one screen, one table for the panelists with multiple chairs, one clip-on or one podium microphone for the moderator, and microphones for the panelists.
-One or multiple aisle microphone will be provided.
-The moderator should direct attendees to the aisle microphone for questions so that everyone can hear.
+A: Each panel’s infrastructure includes one projector, two screens, two tables for the panelists with six chairs, one fixed microphone at the podium, a lavalier lapel microphone, and three or four microphones on the panelist tables.
+A stand microphone is provided in each of the three main aisles in the room.

 **Q: I am a panelist or a moderator.
 When should I arrive at and leave my designated room?**